Alef11/chitchatrustserver/README.md

 - `db/` – Database logic for users and message handling
 - `.env` – Created via the provided batch script for secure local setup

+## ⏱️ Xtime Library

+The `Xtime` library was created as a custom time solution to avoid the complexities and overhead of external libraries like `chrono::DateTime`.
+It provides a lightweight and simplified way of handling and representing time within the application.

+### Why `Xtime`?

+- **Customizability**: The standard datetime libraries often provide too much functionality for our needs. `Xtime` is designed to keep things simple while offering enough features to handle the application’s needs.
+- **Consistency**: With `Xtime`, we use a fixed structure and format that doesn’t rely on external libraries, ensuring consistent behavior across all instances.
+- **Simplicity**: It allows easy parsing and formatting without the need for complicated third-party dependencies.

+### What `Xtime` Can Do

+- **Time Representation**: `Xtime` uses a structure with separate fields for seconds, minutes, hours, days, months, and years.
+- **Format Conversion**: It provides simple methods for converting to and from different formats, such as converting to a string for database insertion (`YYYY-MM-DD HH:mm:ss` format).
+- **Current Time**: You can generate the current time using `Xtime::now()`, which fetches the current time from the system and returns it in the custom format.
+- **Parsing**: It also supports parsing times from strings in a predefined format to ensure that no external libraries are needed to parse or format the time.

 ## 📦 Coming Soon

 - Installation & deployment guide